Skip to content

 After saving the parameters, you can test whether the configuration was successful with the Check connection button.

 The JDisc profiles of i-doit provide the possibility to define the connection of object types and their attributes between JDisc and i-doit.
-Under Administration → Interfaces / external data → Import → JDISC → JDisc profiles you can specify how the objects found by JDisc find their way into the IT documentation.
+Under Administration → Import and interfaces → JDISC → JDisc profiles you can specify how the objects found by JDisc find their way into the IT documentation.

 jdisc-discovery-profiles